HelenKrisInnowise/Girl_bot/README.md

 This command will:

 - Build the Docker images (if not already built or if there are changes).
-- Start all services defined in `docker-compose.yml` (your application, local Qdrant).
+- Start all services defined in `docker-compose.yml` (your application).

 ### 4. Access the application

-After all services have started (this may take a few minutes, especially during the first launch of Qdrant), your Streamlit application will be accessible at:
+After all services have started (this may take a few minutes), your Streamlit application will be accessible at:

 [http://localhost:8501](http://localhost:8501)